-- 5. Enter the IP address or the host name of the Historian server that you want to use with Client Tools, and then select Next. - 6.
+- 4. Select Next. - 5.
 When you are asked to reboot your system, select Yes.

 Client Tools, along with the selected components, are installed in the following folder: <installation drive>:\Program Files\Proficy\Proficy Historian\x86\<tool name>.
 If you have selected HDA Server, Microsoft .NET Framework 4.5 and the OPC Core Components 3.00 redistributable are installed as well.